 Crankbrothers has been in the mountain bike components game for well over a decade.
 They are primarily known for their pedals and multi-tools, but also for pushing the envelope of design with mixed results.
 The Highline dropper post is a new product offering from Crank Brothers and in our opinion is one of the most impressive products they have ever made.
 Not only does the Highline feature infinite travel adjustment, smooth and consistent compression and extension, but it also boasts innovative design features like a truly universal spherical remote and a unique saddle clamp.
-The Highline's impressive performance and design features coupled with the lowest price in our test make it without a doubt our Best Buy award winner.
-Not only is it a Best Buy, but it's one of our top performers, besting dropper posts that cost over $100 more.
-Plus it is backed by an industry leading three-year warranty!
+The Highline's impressive performance and design features coupled with the reasonable price made it a contender for our Best Buy.
+While it was just narrowly edged out for the Best Buy Award, it is still one of our top performers, besting dropper posts that cost over $100 more.
+Plus it is backed by a three-year warranty!

 Crankbrothers Highline Review